 - Guiding the jaw into the correct position when the mouth closes.

-A central incisor is often a baby's first tooth.
-The lower central incisors usually appear when the baby is 6 to 10 months old, according to the Cleveland Clinic.
-The upper central incisors follow between the ages of 8 to 12 months.
-Predictably, the central incisors are often the first teeth children lose, usually at 6 or 7 years of age.
+Did you know that the central incisor is often a baby's first tooth?
+According to the Cleveland Clinic, the lower central incisors usually appear when the baby is six to ten months old.
+The upper central incisors follow, coming in between the ages of eight to 12 months.
+And just as they were the first to come in, the central incisors are often the first teeth children lose, usually at six or seven years of age.

-Adults should also maintain a regular oral care routine and visit the dentist every six months to maintain the appearance of these front-and-center teeth.
-If the central incisors are poorly positioned, discolored or chipped, orthodontists and dentists can use braces, teeth whitening, veneers and a range of other treatments to fix the problem and improve the patient's smile.
+Teens and adults should also maintain a regular oral care routine and visit their dental professional every six months.
+A rigorous oral care routine includes brushing your teeth twice a day, cleaning between your teeth with floss, a water flosser, or an interdental brush, and rinsing with mouthwash to wash away any remaining bacteria.
+If the central incisors are poorly positioned, discolored, or chipped, orthodontists and dentists can use braces, teeth whitening, veneers, and a range of other treatments to fix the problem and improve your smile.

 A central incisor was probably the first tooth to erupt in your mouth when you were a baby.
-What's more, central incisors perform important roles in eating, speaking and maintaining the facial appearance and jaw position.
-Take care of your central incisors and speak to your dentist if you notice an issue with these teeth.
+Beyond the cuteness, central incisors perform essential roles in your everyday life.
+From eating and speaking to maintaining your facial appearance and jaw position, it's critical to keep your central incisors and your child's central incisors clean and strong.
+We recommend taking care of your central incisors as best you can.
+And don't forget to communicate with your dental professional if you notice any urgent issues!